maryamirshad04/EnvGuard/README.md

 npm run dev
 ```

 Visit `http://localhost:3000`.
-Sign up — you'll land in a default "My Workspace" company as its admin, ready to create projects and invite teammates.
+Sign up and you'll land in a default "My Workspace" company as its admin, ready to create projects and invite teammates.